-The Mission of the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP) is to promote consistent quality education of medical physicists by evaluating and accrediting Graduate, Residency and Continuing Education programs that meet high standards established by CAMPEP in collaboration with its sponsoring organizations.
+The Mission of the Commission on Accreditation of Medical Physics Education Programs (CAMPEP) is to promote consistent quality education of medical physicists by evaluating and accrediting Graduate, Residency, Professional Doctorate in Medical Physics (DMP), Certificate, and Continuing Education programs that meet high standards established by CAMPEP in collaboration with its sponsoring organizations.

-CAMPEP is a nonprofit organization whose objectives are the review and accreditation of educational programs in medical physics.
+CAMPEP is a nonprofit organization, independent of its Sponsoring Organizations, whose objectives are the review and accreditation of educational programs in medical physics.

-Accreditation is a voluntary, non-governmental process of peer review, the objective of which is to ensure a program or institution has met a defined standard.
-Thus accreditation serves as public recognition that a program provides a quality service or education.
+Accreditation is a voluntary, non-governmental process of peer review, the objective of which is to ensure a program or institution has met a defined minimum standard.
+Thus accreditation serves as public recognition that a program has met these minimum requirements.